zhulibin123/handouts/CONTRIBUTING.md

 ## GitHub Import

-Once you have created a local clone, you'll be able to push commits up to your GitHub repository with a simple `git push`.
+The GitHub "import" feature creates a duplicate of the handouts repository under your username on GitHub.
+You have full control over this copy, to clone, push, and add collaborators.
+Once you have created a local clone, for example, you'll be able to push commits up to your GitHub repository with a simple `git push`.
 To create the local clone, copy the URL from the green "Clone or download" button, open a shell where you want to create a new folder, and enter:

     git clone <URL>